 This menu item allows the user to set the minimum volume level for both the keypanel speaker and the headset speaker(s).
-This is the minimum volume level available on the volume control located on the front panel of the KP-32.
+This is the minimum volume level available on the volume control located on the front panel of the KP-632.

-- 1. Select Min Volume, then tap PGM.

-- ◆Speaker displays.

-- 2. Press $\downarrow \downarrow$ to select either Speaker or Headset.

-- 3. Tap PGM

-- 4. Press ↓ ↓ or ↑ ↑ to increase or decrease the minimum volume level.
-The range is -24 dB to -60 dB or full Mute.

-- 5. Tap PGM.

-- 6. Tap CLR to exit.

-- 7. Run Service Menu, Save Cfg, to store Min Volume settings.
+- 1. Select Min Volume from the Service menu, and then tap PGM. - ◆Speaker displays. - 2.
+Press $\downarrow \downarrow$ to select either Speaker or Headset. - 3.
+Tap PGM - 4.
+Press $\downarrow \downarrow$ or $\uparrow \uparrow$ to increase or decrease the minimum volume level.
+The range is -24dB to -60dB or full Mute. - 5.
+Tap PGM. - 6.
+Tap CLR to exit. - 7.
+Run Service Menu, Save Cfg, to store Min Volume settings.